sim2kid/Strange-Cargo/README.md

 **Strange Cargo** is a pet simulator where you work at an adoption center and take care of a variety of different creatures.

 # Team Members
-Here are pur Team Members as well as where you can find our other works!<br>
+Here are our Team Members as well as where you can find our other works!<br>
 This project was made as a Capstone at [Columbia College Chicago](https://www.colum.edu/)

 **Team Leader/Designer**<br>